-We wrote the property Assembly using implication.
+We wrote the property Phi using implication.
 In general, the operator Unzip (defined in Sec.
 IV-B) or a variant should be used instead of implication.
-Nonetheless, in this case the environment can realize Env independently of the two components, so we can simply use implication (and defer discussing how open-systems should be defined to Sec.
+Nonetheless, in this case the environment can realize Env independently of the two components, so we can simply use implication (and defer discussing how open systems should be defined to Sec.
 IV-B).
-An alternative would be to let Phi be the conjunction $Env \wedge Assembly$ (a closed-system).
+An alternative would be to let Phi be the conjunction $Env \wedge Assembly$ (a closed system).
 In that case, we would have to consider components for the scheduler and other robots.
-Let the actions define when each implementation takes nonstuttering steps.
 Note that the property Assembly defines synchronous and interleaving changes to the components.
-This is the case for the implementations too, due to the presence of variable turn in eStation and eRobot, together with the antecedent Env in formula Phi.